2011 Jacksonville mayoral election

 The Jacksonville mayoral election of 2011 determined the Mayor of Jacksonville, Florida.
 A blanket primary with six candidates together on the same ballot took place March 22, 2011.
+Incumbent Republican Mayor John Peyton was term limited, and, as a result, could not seek reelection to a third term in office.
 As no candidate received a majority of the vote, a runoff election between the top two vote-getters, Republican Mike Hogan and Democrat Alvin Brown, took place on May 17, 2011.
 In a close race, Brown defeated Hogan to become Jacksonville's first African-American mayor.

 The runoff saw Brown win the narrowest election in Jacksonville mayoral history.
 Brown had widely been considered an underdog.